VLOGroup/quartic_bspline_extension/README.md

     * For a weight tensor of shape [f, N], the potential w.r.t. to the weights [$\nu$, :] is applied to $f$-th channel of the input tensor.

+## Build

+For both building processes a (virtual) Python environment is required.

+### CUDA extension

+Within the Python environment install the packages `torch` and `setuptools`.
+Then, to build/compile the CUDA extension, from the top directory of this repository execute

+        python setup.py install

+Alternatively call `make install`.

+### Python wheel

+Activate the Python environment and install the packages `setuptools`, `build` and `wheel`.
+Then from the top directory of this repository run

+        python -m build --wheel --outdir artefacts

+Alternatively call `make build`.

+The generate Python wheel is stored in subdirectory `artefacts`.

 ## Installation

+To install the package as a Python wheel simply run

+        pip install bspline_cuda_extension-0.2.0-cp311-cp311-linux_x86_64.whl

 ## Usage